Babcock Winery and Vineyard: The Cutting Edge of Vine Evolution [Part 2]

 Great wines don’t make statements, they pose questions.
 To end with an exclamation mark is easy; when a question mark, perhaps not more difficult, but far more interesting. - Hugh Johnson

-Now that said, here is the promised part two of the afternoon I spent getting to know Babcock wines a bit better and I'd like to point out, that I'm very grateful for Bryan Babcock's time that afternoon, and thanks to who ever it was that took the time to reach out to me via twitter with the invitation.
+Now that said, here is the promised part two of the afternoon I spent getting to know Babcock wines a bit better and I'd like to point out, that I'm very grateful for Bryan Babcock's time that afternoon.
+I also would like to thank to who ever it was that took the time to reach out to me via twitter with the invitation.
 It's these types of opportunities I relish, a chance to spend time with the folks behind the labels seen on the shelf of your favorite wine store.
-As a writer, travel blogger, wine blogger, it's moments like this which help me to get a better sense of why, they do what they do, and see the passion up close and personal.
-I'm here to tell you, it is real and in each wine you can sense it, and taste it.
+As a writer, travel blogger, wine blogger, it's moments like this which help me to get a better sense of the why they do what they do and see the passion up close and personal.
+I'm here to tell you, it is real, and in each wine, you can sense it, and taste it.
 It's the same passion I have for writing my thoughts here, to share with each of you.
 Sadly, tho, it's articles like this, which we receive little if any, accolades or appreciation.

 "Making wine can be best described as attempting to write poetry in a language you don't understand." ~ Some winemaker, somewhere in time!